Is Brazil known for coffee?

 Brazil is the world’s largest producer and exporter of coffee with crops that could easily fit more than 2 million soccer fields.

-That’s the main reason why Brazil is famous for coffee but it’s not the only one.
-The quality and variety of the grains produced are another reason why all the countries want to buy our coffee.
+That’s the main reason why Brazil is famous for coffee.
+Also, the quality and variety of the grains produced around here are reasons why Brazilian coffee is so celebrated.

 Check out this amazing infographic that I’ve prepared with a lot of whim for you.